Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### TO DO

->- Add auto backup bookmarks.
->- Add lunar months board with Hebrew names, meanings, lettriqs and tools.
->- Add command-line option `--lunarmonths` to show the lunar months board.
->- Improve weekly parashah description box to have access to the tools for the study.
->- Improve weekly parashah description box to have a screenshot button.
->- Check and fix weekly parashah generation with Soukot.
->- Check and Fix reminder behavior with Sim'hat Torah.

-#### 2023 - Version 11.0
+#### In progress - Version 11.0

-- Add memos to date bookmarks.
+- Add memos to date bookmarks that are now automatically sorted.
-- Add option to automatically sort date bookmarks.
 - Add manage bookmarks menu item in Tools and Ctrl + B shortcut.
 - Add keyboard shortcuts Alt+Left/Right/Up/Down to navigate between years and months while keeping the lunar day.
 - Add previous and next buttons to parashah description box.